vanessa1543/Supperstore-sales-Dashboard/README.md

 7. Top 10 Products Account for a Large Share of Revenue

 Analysis of product-level sales shows that the Top 10 best-selling products generate a significant portion of total revenue, indicating a concentration of demand in a small set of items.
-These products include [insert examples if you like], and most of them belong to the Technology and Office Supplies categories.
+These products include Canon ImageCLASS Printer, Staples Paper Ream and HP LaserJet Printer, and most of them belong to the Technology and Office Supplies categories.
 ---

 ##  Tools & Libraries Used